Links on Android Authority may earn us a commission. Learn more.

 To turn Disney Plus subtitles on or off, select the Audio & Subtitles icon in the top right corner during playback, then choose your desired setting.

-JUMP TO KEY SECTIONS AND DEVICES
+KEY SECTIONS AND DEVICES

 Formatting subtitles on Disney Plus